-Despite the wide familiarity, few Australians would know the bizarre and wonderful Indigenous tale that lies behind it.
-Academic Paul Michael Donovan joins us to explain how his compelling and fascinating research may have shed light on this ancient legend, and provide a pretty good case for just what exactly the original bunyip was.
+Despite the wide familiarity, few Australians would know the bizarre and wonderful Indigenous tale that lies behind our Bunyip.
+Paul Donovan joins us to explain how his compelling and fascinating research may have shed light on this ancient legend, and provide a pretty good case for just what exactly the original Bunyip was.

 Sketch of the Challicum Bunyip geoglyph, 1867 by J.W.
 Scott